What to Know Before You Buy a Fixed Indexed Annuity (FIA)

 Discover the Oceanview Difference

-- Financial Strength You Can Trust: Rated “A” (Excellent) by A.M.
-Best, showcasing our solid financial foundation, providing you with confidence regarding Oceanview’s commitment to meeting obligations.
+Financial Strength You Can Trust: Rated A (Excellent) by A.M.
+Best, demonstrating our strong financial foundation and long-term commitment to policyholders.

-- Simple, Transparent Retirement Solutions: Straightforward annuity products designed to help you meet your retirement objectives.
+Simple, Transparent Retirement Solutions: Our annuity products are designed to be clear, straightforward, and supportive of your long-term goals.

-- Client-Centric Approach: Features such as free withdrawals, nursing home and terminal illness waivers, and full liquidity for beneficiaries upon the annuitant’s death demonstrate our commitment to your financial security and peace of mind.
+Client-Centric Approach: Penalty-free withdrawals, nursing home and terminal illness waivers, and liquidity for beneficiaries may be available, depending on the product.

 Disclaimers

-Annuities issued by Oceanview Life and Annuity Company, 1819 Wazee Street, 2nd Floor, Denver, CO 80202.
+Annuities issued by Oceanview Life and Annuity Company, 1331 17th St., Suite 1050, Denver, CO 80202.
 In California, doing business as Oceanview Life and Annuity Insurance Company www.oceanviewlife.com.

 HARBOURVIEW ANNUITIES ARE PRODUCTS OF THE INSURANCE INDUSTRY AND NOT GUARANTEED BY ANY BANK NOR INSURED BY THE FDIC OR NCUA/NCUSIF OR ANY OTHER FEDERAL GOVERNMENTAL AGENCY.
 MAY LOSE VALUE.
 NO BANK/CREDIT UNION GUARANTEE.
 NOT A DEPOSIT.
 MAY ONLY BE OFFERED BY A LICENSED INSURANCE AGENT.
 GUARANTEES ARE SUBJECT TO THE CLAIM PAYING ABILITY OF THE ISSUING INSURANCE COMPANY.